MakiSaine/olympic-visual-analytics-2024/README.md

 The visualization results lead to several practical insights and recommendations:

-- **Focus on key sports** – continue investing in skiing, rowing, and athletics
+- **Focus on key sports** by continuing investment in skiing, rowing and athletics
-- **Encourage female participation** – build on the positive trend
+- **Encourage female participation** to build on the positive trend
-- **Prioritize age 20–25** – group with the highest medal frequency
+- **Prioritize the 20–25 age group** where medal frequency is highest
-- **Strengthen winter dominance** – maintain Norway’s advantage
+- **Maintain Norway’s winter advantage** to secure continued success

 <br>